Seeking Consensus on Subspaces in Federated Principal Component Analysis: Algorithm Development

 where, for $\iid$,

-Clearly, \cref{eq:ps-sub-x} is a standard eigenvalue problem where one computes a $p$-dimensional dominant eigenspace of an $n \times n$ real symmetric matrix.
-As a subproblem, \cref{eq:ps-sub-x} needs not to be solved to a high precision.
+Clearly, \eqref{eq:ps-sub-x} is a standard eigenvalue problem where one computes a $p$-dimensional dominant eigenspace of an $n \times n$ real symmetric matrix.
+As a subproblem, \eqref{eq:ps-sub-x} needs not to be solved to a high precision.
 In fact, we have discovered two inexact-solution conditions that ensure both theoretical convergence and good practical performance.
 It is important to note that using an iterative eigensolver, one does not need to compute nor store the $n \times n$ matrix $H_i^{(k)}$ since it is accessed through matrix-(multi)vector multiplications.

-The first condition is a sufficient reduction in function value:
+The first condition is a sufficient reduction in function value.

 where $c_1 > 0$ and $c_1^{\prime} > 0$ are two constants independent of $\beta_i$.
-This kind of conditions has been used to analyze convergence of iterative algorithms for solving trace minimization problems with orthogonality constraints \cite{Liu2013,Gao2018}.
+This kind of conditions has been used to analyze convergence of iterative algorithms for solving trace minimization problems with orthogonality constraints \citep{Liu2013,Gao2018}.

-The second condition is a sufficient decrease in KKT violation:
+The second condition is a sufficient decrease in KKT violation.

 where $\delta_i \in [ 0, 1 )$ is a constant independent of $\beta_i$.
-This condition frequently appears in inexact augmented Lagrangian based approaches \cite{Eckstein2013,Liu2019}.
+This condition frequently appears in inexact augmented Lagrangian based approaches \citep{Eckstein2013,Liu2019}.
 It will play a crucial role in our theoretical analysis.

-The above two conditions, much weaker than optimality conditions of \cref{eq:ps-sub-x}, are sufficient for us to derive global convergence of our ADMM algorithm framework.
-In practice, it usually takes very few iterations of certain iterative eigensolver, such as LMSVD \cite{Liu2013} and SLRPGN \cite{Liu2015b}, to meet these two conditions.
+The above two conditions, much weaker than optimality conditions of \eqref{eq:ps-sub-x}, are sufficient for us to derive global convergence of our ADMM-like framework.
+In practice, it usually takes very few iterations of a certain iterative eigensolver, such as SSI, LMSVD \citep{Liu2013} and SLRPGN \citep{Liu2015b}, to meet these two conditions.

-\subsection{Formula for low-rank multipliers}
+\subsection{Formula for Low-rank Multipliers}

-Now we consider updating the multipliers $\{ \Lambda_i \}_{i = 1}^d$ associated with the subspace constraints in \cref{eq:opt-ps}.
-In a regular ADMM algorithm, multiplier $\Lambda_i$ would be updated by a dual ascent step:
+Now we consider updating the multipliers $\{ \Lambda_i \}_{i = 1}^d$ associated with the subspace constraints in \eqref{eq:opt-ps}.
+In a regular ADMM algorithm, multiplier $\Lambda_i$ would be updated by a dual ascent step.

 where $\tau_i > 0$ is a step size.
-However, the above dual ascent step requires to store an $n \times n$ matrix at each node, which can be prohibitive when $n$ is large.
-In our search for an effective multiplier-updating scheme, we derived an explicit, low-rank formula~\cref{eq:multiplier} in \cref{subsec:ex-low} that is satisfied at any first-order stationary point, namely,
+However, the above dual ascent step requires to store an $n \times n$ matrix at each client, which can be prohibitive when $n$ is large.